Mazgirt

 Mazgirt (Մեծկերտ; Mêzgir), is a town and seat of the Mazgirt District of the Tunceli Province in Turkey.
-It had a population of 1,344 in 2021 and is populated by Kurds.
+It had a population of 1,344 in 2021.

 The current mayor is Murat Becerikli from the Justice and Development Party (AKP).

 The town has a number of interesting buildings, such as an abandoned castle, an old mosque, and an Armenian church which is soon to be renovated.

 It is divided into the neighborhoods of Eltihatun and Yenimahalle.

 Geography

 Mazgirt is located in a bowl-shaped depression in the heights overlooking the Munzur Su valley.
 On the west side of town is a rocky outcrop that has a commanding view of the brush-covered slopes below.
 This outcrop historically served as the castle rock.

 The main road coming from Tunceli turns sharply southeast just beneath the castle rock and then becomes the main commercial street in town.
 There is a gentle slope uphill as it runs southeast to the main town square, which is where the high school is located.
 The historic Elti Hatun mosque and türbe are located further north, along with the old Armenian church of Surb Hakop.

 Historically, Mazgirt was the start point of a route that led to Pülümür through wooded valleys and hills, thus connecting the Dersim region with the upper reaches of the Euphrates while bypassing the narrow Kutu Dere upstream from Tunceli.